img 5537

 Yamaha PX-3

 The almost perfect, pristine Yamaha PX-3, with a new cartridge.
-I’d like to see Scott decide on a much better cartridge than this because the deck will surely resolve all the extra information it can extract from the groove.
-Something in the $1500 – $2500 price range would really help this deck.
+I’d like to see a much better cartridge on this deck because she will surely resolve the extra information it can extract from the groove.
+Something in the $1500 – $2500 price range would work great on this deck.

 Sonically, this turntable is dead quiet, as all good turntables should be, with no mechanical noise emanating from the deck, nor any obvious hum or rumble, even with headphones.
-Wow and flutter is not noticeable, confirming the excellent spec, and the AT-VM95ML sounded predictably specious and rich, without any obvious emphasis of a certain part of the spectrum, nor any objectionable distortion, courtesy of the tangentially tracking tonearm.
+Wow and flutter is not noticeable, confirming the excellent spec, and the AT-VM95ML sounded predictably spacious and rich, without any obvious emphasis of a certain part of the spectrum, nor any objectionable distortion.

 As I always say regarding any piece of hi-fi equipment: get the best condition example you can.
 Good condition means someone cared for the equipment and likely had it maintained by people who cared.
 Nothing scares me more than a highly complex piece covered in dust, dirt and with bits and pieces broken.
 In fact, I often refuse such pieces.